Human Microbiome Hub: Oral–Gut & Gut–Brain Axes

 -

-how more than 1 billion oral bacteria migrate into the gut every day
+how over one billion oral bacteria migrate into the gut daily

 -